Let's skip the small talk...

 When I joined Booking, there were 24 total designers.
 When I left, 3 years later, there were about 200+ designers.
 Going through that level of rapid growth can be challenging, especially when trying to deliver consistent experiences.

-Since then, I've worked for small to mid sized companies and while those can allow you to really see your impact on the product, I do miss the access and data that a larger company offers.
+I've since worked for small to mid sized companies and while those can allow you to really see your impact on the product, I do miss the access and data that a larger company offers.

 I'm not interested in working for Meta (Facebook) or Amazon, but company size isn't a deal breaker for me.